appleimacs/frontend-challenge/README.md

 ## Time Spent on this Exercise

 You should plan to spend no more than 1 hour on this assignment.
 Feel free to take some notes around what else you would have done if you had more time, and we can discuss on our next call together.

+If you have any questions, reach out to us with questions.